-Expert in Medical Devices; Product Development, Manufacturing, Marketing, Business practices, IP, commercial contracts, finance, M&A
+Expert in Medical Devices; Product Development, Manufacturing, Marketing, Business Practices, Intellectual Property, Commercial Contracts, Corporate Finance, M&A

 Primary clinical areas of specialty include cardiology and cardiac surgery (implantable pacemakers and defibrillators and leads, left ventricular assist devices, diagnostic tools and monitors), neuromodulation and sensory prostheses (cochlear implants, muscle stimulators, pain), in vitro diagnostics, ultrasound imaging, and general biomedical engineering.